 Stroke Treatment Alliance of Rochester of New York, a University of Rochester Medical Center (URMC) led community-wide initiative was formed to decrease the physical, psychosocial and economic burden of stroke in our community and to create a model program that can be replicated for other disease processes and in other communities.

-STAR-NY, currently in its’ 8th year, has been expanded to an UR initiative that encompasses patients and hospitals in the broader New York region.
+STAR-NY, has been expanded to an UR initiative that encompasses patients and hospitals in the broader New York region.
 It remains an effort to create an efficient process of collaborative regional stroke care, providing all patients with cerebrovascular disease, quality benchmarked care, while engaging each health system to share outcomes and processes.

 Goals of STAR-NY